GENERAL RULES GOVERNING ALL UNION COMPETITIONS

 In order to facilitate the staging of a championship, the Executive Committee may vary the format of an event by playing the first and second rounds on different dates and / or at different venues and / or setting a cut on the number of players progressing from the first to the second round.

-If it becomes impossible to complete an event in accordance with the Specific Rules thereof because of adverse weather conditions or other circumstances, which in the opinion of the Competition Committee, acting by its representatives present at the event, make it impossible or impracticable to do so, the said Committee, acting by its representatives present at the event, shall be empowered to vary such Specific Rules to the extent necessary to achieve a result within the time available.
-The Competition Committee's decision hereunder shall be final.
+If it becomes impossible to complete an event in accordance with the Specific Rules thereof because of adverse weather conditions or other circumstances, which in the opinion of the Executive Committee, acting by its representatives present at the event, make it impossible or impracticable to do so, the said Committee, acting by its representatives present at the event, shall be empowered to vary such Specific Rules to the extent necessary to achieve a result within the time available.
+The Executive Committee's decision hereunder shall be final.

 6. Tied Events